sap-tutorials/Tutorials/tutorials/lumira-install/lumira-install.md

     ![Lumira Trial](lumira1-2a.jpg)

-    Once you reqeusted to sign you up the download of the SAP BusinessObjects Lumira starts.
+    Once requested the download of the SAP BusinessObjects Lumira starts.

     ![Lumira download](lumira1-3a.jpg)